RobertBonagura/blog/src/pages/01-how-to-push-to-github-and-actually-understand-what-you-re-doing.md

 After running either of the two methods above, if you run `git status` again you should see that all of your files are ready to be committed.

 ### Why Do We have to Stage Files Before Committing?
 Isn't this a little redundant?
 It can be.
-Right now for instance it is considering we want to commit everything in our repository.
+Right now for instance it is, considering we want to commit everything in our repository.
 But the ability to stage files before committing them gives alot of version control power to the developer.

 Pretend its 5:00pm and you're at work, ready to go home.